Fragrance

 Flourishing

-was simple:
+journey was simple:

 If we scrutinize every supplement, every skincare ingredient, every food